On the different types of global and local conservation laws for partial differential equations in three spatial dimensions: review and recent developments: Non-triviality and equivalence of local and global conservation laws

 \begin{corollary} If the conserved density $\surfT[\depvars]$ of a time-dependent (local or global) surface-flux conservation law satisfies $\Div\,\surfT[\depvars]|_\Esp \neq 0$, then the conservation law is locally and globally non-trivial. \end{corollary}

 In the next subsection, we will see how non-trivial time-dependent global surface-flux conservation laws can arise from locally trivial volumetric conservation laws.

-As shown in Section~\ref{sec:ex:surfCLs}, physical examples of non-trivial surface-flux conservation laws are given by magnetic induction (Faraday's law) in electromagnetism and ideal MHD, as well as electric field flux in vacuum electromagnetism; a physical example of a trivial surface-flux conservation law arises from the vorticity transport equation in ideal fluid flow.
+As shown in Section~\ref{sec:ex:surfCLs}, physical examples of non-trivial surface-flux conservation laws are given by magnetic induction (Faraday's law) in electromagnetism and ideal MHD, electric field flux in vacuum electromagnetism, and generalized vorticity in electron MHD.
+A physical example of a trivial surface-flux conservation law arises from the vorticity transport equation in ideal fluid flow.

-Physical examples of locally trivially surface-flux conservation laws connected with curl-type temporal conservation laws that yield globally non-trivial circulatory constants of motion arise in irrotational fluid flow and gas dynamics, which are discussed in Section~\ref{sec:ex:temporalCLs}.
+Physical examples of locally trivially surface-flux conservation laws connected with curl-type temporal conservation laws that yield globally non-trivial circulatory constants of motion arise in fluid dynamics and gas dynamics for irrotational flows and Beltrami flows, which are discussed in Section~\ref{sec:ex:temporalCLs}.